Guide last updated by Alice Tyson, November 2019

 The decisions of the Conseil d'Etat are published in:

-Recueil des décisions du Conseil d'Etat, du Tribunal des Conflits et des jugements des tribunaux administratifs, 1821- ; (IALS: 1905 -).
+Recueil des décisions du Conseil d'Etat, du Tribunal des Conflits et des jugements des tribunaux administratifs, 1821- ; ( available at IALS in print from 1905 onwards and onsite online access is available via Dalloz Revues).
 It is known by the name of its 19th century editor, Lebon.

 Summaries of important decisions are available on the website of the Conseil d'Etat.
-A selection are available in English at http://english.conseil-etat.fr/Judging.
-Decisions of the Conseil d'Etat are available on Legifrance under Jurisprudence.
+A selection are available in English at www.conseil-etat.fr/en/judging.
+Decisions can also be found on Legifrance.

 Conseil Constitutionnel

-The Jurisprudence section on Lexis360 is a good source for case law.
+The Jurisprudence section on Lexis360 is a source of case law.
 The database includes decisions of the Conseil constitutionnel, Conseil d'Etat, Cour de cassation, Cours d'appel and other French courts.
 Many of the cases include added commentary and analysis.

-Le Doctrinal includes a digest of, and commentary on, significant French court decisions: Jurisprudence Clé.
+Le Doctrinal also includes a collection of significant French court decisions.

 Other printed sources at IALS to try: